ant-media/ant-media-documentation/docs/guides/installing-on-linux/setting-up-ssl.md

 https://example.com:5443
 ```

-Note that if port 80 is used by another process or it's forwarded to another port, `enable_ssl.sh` command will not be successful.
+Note that if port 80 is used by another process or it's forwarded to another port, the `enable_ssl.sh` command will not be successful.
 Please disable the process or delete the port forwarding temporarily before running the `enable_ssl.sh` script above.